alxdavids/draft-privacy-pass/draft-privacy-pass.md

 servers can try and learn identifying information about clients that it interacts with.

-We discuss a number of privacy considerations made in {{OPRF}} that are relevant to the Privacy Pass protocol use-case, along with additional considerations arising from the specific ways of using the Privacy Pass protocol in {{configurations}}.
+We discuss a number of privacy considerations made in {{OPRF}} that are relevant to the Privacy Pass protocol use-case, along with additional considerations arising from the specific ways of using the Privacy Pass protocol in
+{{configurations}}.

-## User segregation
+## User segregation {#segregation}

 An inherent features of using cryptographic primitives like VOPRFs is that any client can only remain private relative to the entire space of users using the